I am NOT a fish lover.

 - 1 pound mild white fish like tilapia, sole, or cod

-- 1 egg egg egg free option- I have made this without the egg and it turns out fine
+- 1 large egg egg free option- I have made this without the egg and it turns out fine!
+OR in place of egg, add 2 tablespoons oil to the water!

-- 1/2 teaspoon cayenne omit or reduce if heat sensitive
+- 1/2 teaspoon cayenne omit or reduce if spicy sensitive

 - 1/2 teaspoon sea salt